 There are many individuals who cannot make financial and personal decisions for themselves.
-If an individual has not legally selected someone to make these decisions using a comprehensive Durable Power of Attorney and Health Care Proxy, then upon incapacity he or she will need a COURT-APPOINTED GUARDIAN to do so.
-Individuals seeking to petition the court to be legal guardian in an Article 81 proceeding should retain legal counsel to represent him/her.
+If an individual has not legally selected someone to make these decisions for them using a comprehensive Durable Power of Attorney and a Health Care Proxy, then upon incapacity they will need a COURT-APPOINTED GUARDIAN to do so.
+Individuals seeking to petition the court to be legal guardian in an Article 81 proceeding should retain legal counsel to represent themselves during the proceeding.

-For individuals that are intellectually challenged and hence are unable to sign Advance Directives such as a power of attorney and health care proxy, an Article 17A Guardianship should be commenced so the court can appoint a legal guardian.
+For individuals that have an intellectual disability that prevents them from being able to comprehend and sign Advance Directives such as a power of attorney and health care proxy, an Article 17A Guardianship should be commenced so the court can appoint a legal guardian for them.